-FIGURE 6.9.
-Different relative error bounds for variance $\mathbb{V}(\mu)$
+Figure 9.
+Different relative error bounds for variance $\mathbb{V}(\mu)$.

-For the "sophisticated" bound, we refer to [3].
-We see that our variance approximations and the corresponding error estimates give in fact sharper bounds.
-The direct error bound is about 30 times larger, the sophisticated error bound still is about three times larger in average.
+For the "sophisticated" bound, we refer the reader to [4].
+We see that our variance approximations and the corresponding error estimates in fact give sharper bounds.
+The direct error bound is about 160 times larger; the sophisticated error bound still is about 12 times larger on average.

-Compared to the deterministic problems, the effectivity bound $\eta(\mu, \omega)$ from (3.12) contains an additional factor of the form (1 + c)/(1 - c), where c is given by (3.13).
-Figure 6.10 shows the average factor, its standard deviation, and 100 random samples for each parameter of the test set.
-We can see that the additional factor takes an average value of about 1.3.
-Hence, compared to the deterministic case, the effectivity upper bound increases only moderately.
+Compared to the deterministic problems, the effectivity bound $\eta(\mu, \omega)$ from (3.12) contains an additional factor of the form (1+c)/(1-c), where c is given by (3.13).
+Figure 7(b) shows the average factor, its standard deviation, and 100 random samples for each parameter of the test set.
+We can see that the additional factor takes an average value of about 2.4.
+Hence, compared to the deterministic case, the effectivity upper bound increases only moderately in most cases.
+However, there are cases in which $c(\mu, \omega) \approx 1$ and the effectivity bound becomes inappropriate or, for $c(\mu, \omega) > 1$, even nonexistent.
+This can be avoided using larger K.